 Changing Settings

-The GT Crazy-Hubs are more difficult to adjust the height as it needs you to remove the rail to change the axle height.
+The GT Crazy-Hubs are more difficult to adjust the height as it requires you to remove the rail to change the axle height.
 Removing rails takes around 15 minutes compared to only a 1-minute job for the VRH adjusters.

 Both systems need to remove a rail when installing them for the first time, making the installation time the same of around 15 minutes.